-At any time there is potential for contacting blood, blood-contaminated saliva or mucous membranes, clinical faculty, staff and students are required to wear gloves, masks (N95 or KN95), protective eyewear and face shield.
 Gloves are located in each treatment room for faculty use; students must provide and have available at all times their own mask and gloves.
 Students are instructed to wash hands thoroughly (1 minute) with soap and water before donning gloves and again after removal of gloves.
-All faculty, staff and students must wash their hands and reglove between patients.
-Face shields and /or safety glasses are also to be washed when visibly soiled, and disinfected between patients.
+All faculty, staff and students must wash their hands and re-glove between patients.
+Face shields and/or safety glasses are also to be washed when visibly soiled and disinfected between patients.

-Scrubs including clinical jackets (disposable) are to be worn in the laboratory by all personnel when treating patients.
-Clinical jackets are worn only in the clinical facility, and should be removed during breaks, lunch and at the end of the clinical day.
-Disposable gowns are available for faculty and/or students.
+Scrubs, including clinical jackets (disposable), are to be worn in the laboratory by all personnel when treating patients.
+Clinical jackets are worn in the clinical facility and should be removed during breaks, lunch and at the end of the clinical day.
+Disposable gowns are available for students when in attendance in the clinic site.